MicrosoftEdge/WebView2Feedback/specs/DirectMessageChannel.md

       [out, retval] ICoreWebView2StagingDirectMessageChannel** channel);
 }

+/// A continuation of the ICoreWebView2 interface to add or remove
+/// `DirectMessageChannelCreated` callback on ICoreWebView2.
 [uuid(276F1679-C5CE-4739-B0F0-615196A1B65E), object, pointer_default(unique)]
 interface ICoreWebView2Staging4 : IUnknown {
   /// This event runs when the top-level document of the WebView runs